Lee Bul

 She is the recipient of the 9th Ruth Baumgarte Prize (2023); Honorary Doctorate from the School of the Art Institute of Chicago (2022); Ho-Am Prize in the Arts (2019); Insignia of Officier, Ordre des Arts et des Lettres (2016), presented by the Ministry of Culture, France; and the Noon Award (2014), presented by the Gwangju Biennale Foundation.
 She was also awarded a Menzione d’Onore (1999) for her contribution to the 48th Venice Biennale.

 In 2024, Lee Bul was commissioned by the Metropolitan Museum of Art, New York, to create sculptures for the niches of the museum's inconic Fifth Avenue facade.
 The Genesis Facade Commission: Lee Bul, Long Tail Halo opened on September 12, 2024 and remains on view until May 27, 2025.
+The artist is expected to hold a major touring survey exhibition, co-curated by Leeum Museum of Art, Seoul and M+, Hong Kong, starting in 2025.

 -